Bugaddr/arc_arch_scripts/README.md

 Arc: Arch Linux Installer Script
 ===========================

-NOTICE: Not recommended to be used by newbie, this script needs modification according to your needs. also read the LICENSE.
+NOTICE: **Not recommended to be used by newbie, this script is outdated as i am mostly using archinstall tool.**

 Introduction
 ------------